adilahmed31/cs537-Discussion-su22/week-2/README.md

 ...
 ```
-We can that the function returns an integer value and also sets the value of global variables `optind`, `opterr`, `optopt` and `optagr`.
+We can see that the function returns an integer value and also sets the value of global variables `optind`, `opterr`, `optopt` and `optagr`.

 Reading the description (omitted in the sample output above) tells us that the return value of the function is the character entered as an option, while `optind` returns the argument index and `optarg` returns the value of the argument when provided.
 Each option needs to be included in the `optstring` variable, with a trailing `:` for any flag that accepts as an argument.
+We also see that the function returns -1 when there are no more arguments to parse.
 Using this, we can write a function to parse options as below:

 ```c